vjpaleo/RnR_addressbook/README.md

 Ruby On Rail's Address Book (RnR_addressbook)
 =============================================
-Smaple address book application written in ruby on rails and mysql on windows plateform.
+Sample address book application written in ruby on rails and mysql on windows plateform.
 User can register/login into the application and create its own address book.

 Main Modules :